An interpretable machine learning system for colorectal cancer diagnosis from pathology slides: Methods

 \subsection{Problem definition}

-Digitised colorectal cancer histological samples have large dimensions, which are far larger than the dimensions of traditional images used in medical or general computer vision problems.
+Digitised colorectal cancer histological samples have large dimensions, which are far bigger than the traditional images used in medical or general computer vision problems.
 Labelling such images is expensive and highly dependent on the availability of expert knowledge.
-It limits the availability of whole slide images, and, in scenarios where these are available, meaningful annotations are usually lacking.
+This limits the availability of WSIs, and, in scenarios where these are available, meaningful annotations are usually lacking.
 On the other hand, it is easier to label the dataset at the slide level.
 The inclusion of detailed spatial annotations on approximately 10\% of the dataset has been shown to positively impact the performance of deep learning algorithms~\cite{Oliveira2021,neto2022imil4path}.

 To fully leverage the potential of spatial and slide labels, we propose a deep learning pipeline, based on previous approaches~\cite{Oliveira2021,neto2022imil4path}, using mixed supervision.
 Each slide, ${\mathcal{S}}$ is composed of a set of tiles $\mathcal{T}_{s,n}$, where $s$ represents the index of the slide and $n\in\{1,\cdots, n_s\}$ the tile number.
-Furthermore, there is an inherent order in the grading used to classify the input into one of the $C^{(k)}$ classes, which represents a variation in severity.
-For fully supervised learning, only strongly annotated slides are useful, and for those, the label of each tile $C_{s,n}$ is known.
-The remaining slides are deprived of these detailed labels, hence, they can only be leveraged by training algorithms with weakly supervision.
+Furthermore, there is an inherent order in the grading used to classify the tiles into one of the $C^{(k)}_{s,n}$ classes, which represents a variation in severity.
+We define $C^{(k)}_{s}$ and $C^{(k)}_{s,n} \in$ \{``Non-Neoplastic", ``Low-Grade Lesion", ``High-Grade Lesion"\}, and the label of each slide $s$ corresponds to the index $(k)$ of their class.
+We further define the output of the model as $\hat{y}_{s,n}$ where $\hat{y}_{s,n}(k)$ is the model estimation for $P(C^{(k)}_{s,n}).$ The final prediction of the model is defined as $\hat{C}_{s} \in \{1,..,K\}$ for a slide prediction and $\hat{C}_{s,n} \in \{1,..,K\}$ for a tile prediction, where $K=3$.
+The latter derives from $\operatorname*{arg\,max}_k P(C^{(k)}_{s,n})$.
+For fully supervised learning, only strongly annotated slides are useful, and for those, the class of each tile $C^{(k)}_{s,n}$ is known.
+The remaining slides are deprived of these detailed labels, hence, they can only be leveraged by training algorithms with weakly supervision using slide level labels as $C^{(k)}_{s}$.
 To be used by these algorithms, the weakly annotated slides have only a single label for the entire bag (set) of tiles, as seen in Figure~\ref{fig:annota_non_annot}.
-Following the order of the labels and the clinical knowledge, we assume that the predicted slide label $C_s$ is the most severe case of the tile labels:
+Following the order of the labels and the clinical knowledge, we assume that the predicted slide label $\hat{C}_s$ is the most severe case of the tile labels: